By Hank Russell

 “Here’s one simple truth you didn’t hear at their press conference last week: Governor Hochul has done more for public education than any other governor in New York’s 236-year history,” Tepper said.

-He also said the anti-initiative politicians are more interested in “hosting bogus press conferences” and “spreading false rumors,” adding, “These politicians should consider actually doing their job by conducting oversight over the state Education Department.”
+He also said the anti-initiative politicians are more interested in “hosting bogus press conferences” and “spreading false rumors,” adding, “These politicians should consider actually doing their job by conducting oversight over the state Education Department. … These assembly members should know that it is their job to introduce bills — that’s what legislators are supposed to do.”